harquail/nook_foldlings_thesis/markdown_chapters/34_UI_Saving.md

 #Saving

-Every time users leave a sketch, Foldlings archives the sketch to a file, from which the session can later be restored.
+Each time users leave a sketch, Foldlings archives the sketch to a file, from which the session can later be restored.
 Users restore a sketch by tapping on one of the cards on the main screen.
 These cards can be deleted through a long press on the sketch, which presents an option to remove the saved file.
 This convention is familiar to iOS users.

 ![Saved sketches displayed on the main screen.](figures/34_UI_Saving/saved_sketches.png)